robertpiira/ingrid/README.markdown

 ---------------------------

 1. Media queries for responsive layout support
+2. A SCSS version with a couple of customization settings
-2. More generic and simplified class naming conventions, and…
+3. Better structured class naming conventions, and…
-3. a bunch more column width variations.
+4. a bunch more column width variations.

 Check out Ingrid in use at <http://codepen.io/robertpiira/pen/kofpu>.
 Or the plain demo page at <http://codepen.io/robertpiira/full/kofpu>